Sharmila-Puligundla/Mental_Health_Chatbot/README.md

-# Medical Chatbot with Generative AI
+# Mental Health Chatbot with Generative AI

 ## Project Description

-This project is an end-to-end medical chatbot powered by Generative AI.
-The chatbot is designed to assist users with medical-related queries by leveraging advanced natural language processing (NLP) techniques.
+This project is an end-to-end medical and mental health chatbot powered by Generative AI.
+The chatbot is designed to assist users with mental health-related queries by leveraging advanced natural language processing (NLP) techniques.
 It uses a combination of Pinecone for vector storage, OpenAI for language generation, and various other technologies to provide accurate and concise answers to user questions.

 ### Technologies Used